dreamsicle-io/create-component/README.md

 **The above would ouput the following help information:**

 ```
-Usage: npx @dreamsicle.io/create-component [options] <name>
+Usage: @dreamsicle.io/create-component [options] <name>

 Create a templated component structure.

 Arguments:
   name                        The name of the component

 Options:
   -V, --version               output the version number
-  -p, --path <path>        The relative path where the template to be used lives
+  -p, --path <string>         The relative path where the template to be used lives
-  -o, --outputPath [path]  The relative path where the component should be placed, if different from the template path
+  -o, --outputPath [string]   The relative path where the component should be placed, if different from the template path
+  -t, --templateDir <string>  The name of the template directory (default: "_Template")
   -v, --verbose               Output extra information to the console (default: false)
   -h, --help                  display help for command
 ```